Skip to main content

 # With verbose output and JSON format

-npx @pagopa/dx-cli savemoney --config config.json --format json --verbose
+npx @pagopa/dx-cli savemoney --config config.yaml --format json --verbose

 Analysis Flow